-- 36. More focused testing should be considered for ingredients or products known to contain high lead levels or that are intended for infants and children.
-This is particularly important for ingredients or products that may have a history of economic adulteration (e.g., spices). - 37.
-For foods for infants and children, consideration should be given to sourcing of raw materials and ingredients used in the manufacture of finished products to ensure levels of lead are as low as reasonably achievable. - 38.
-During processing, maximum removal of surface lead from plants should be practiced, e.g., by thoroughly washing vegetables, particularly leafy vegetables; removing the outer leaves of leafy vegetables; and peeling root vegetables, where appropriate.
+- 38. During processing, maximum removal of surface lead from plants should be practiced, e.g. by thoroughly washing vegetables, particularly leafy vegetables; removing the outer leaves of leafy vegetables; and peeling root vegetables, where appropriate.
 Home gardeners should also follow such steps if their soil has elevated lead levels. - 39.
-Food processors should ensure that the water supply for food processing complies with maximum limits for lead established by the national or local authorities. - 40.
-Food processors should examine piping within facilities to ensure that older piping is not adding lead to water supplies inside the facility, and should consider, where appropriate, replacing outdated piping, fixtures, and old containers as they may contain brass alloys and lead soldering. - 41.
+Food processors should ensure that the water supply for food processing complies with MLs for lead established by the national or local authorities. - 40.
+Food processors should examine piping within facilities to ensure that older piping is not adding lead to water supplies inside the facility, and should replace, where appropriate, outdated piping, fittings, and old containers as they may contain brass alloys and lead soldering. - 41.
 Food processors should use food-grade metals for all metal surfaces that come into contact with food and beverages. - 42.
 Food processors should not use lead solder to repair broken equipment in food processing facilities.
 They also should not substitute non-food-grade equipment that may be present in a food processing facility for broken food-grade equipment. - 43.
 Food processors should ensure that lead paint peelings do not become a source of lead contamination in processing facilities.
 If food processors carry out lead paint abatement in their facilities, they should also ensure that appropriate cleanup procedures are followed to prevent further dispersion of lead paint and dust, which could create a greater hazard. - 44.
-Because filtration aids (specifically diatomaceous earth, bentonite, and charcoal filtration) used in processing fruit juices, wines, and beer can contain lead, selecting filtration aids with lower lead levels or washing filtration aids with acidic solutions (such as ethylenediamine tetraacetic acid [EDTA] or hydrochloric acid solution) can reduce lead levels in the beverages.
-Alternative filtration methods also may be used, for example, ultrafiltration. - 45.
-Metal detectors or x-rays can be used in slaughterhouses and fish processing facilities to detect and facilitate removal of lead shot or fishing sinkers in wild game and fish.
+Because filtration aids (specifically diatomaceous earth, bentonite, and charcoal filtration) used in processing fruit juices, wines, and beer can contain lead, selecting filtration aids with lower lead levels or washing filtration aids with solutions such as ethylenediamine tetraacetic acid (EDTA) or hydrochloric acid solution, can reduce lead levels in the beverages.
+Alternative filtration methods also may be used, for example, ultrafiltration.
+Filtration aids used for processing beverages should comply with Guidelines on Substances Used as Processing Aids (CXG 75-2010). - 45.
+Metal detectors and X-rays are commonly used in food facilities for detecting physical hazards.
+Metal detectors or X-rays can be used in food establishments such as slaughterhouses and fish processing facilities to detect and facilitate removal of lead shot (pellets) or fishing sinkers in wild game and fish.